dbohdan/hicolor/README.md

 options:
   -5, --15-bit     15-bit color
   -6, --16-bit     16-bit color
-  -n, --no-dither  Do not dither the image
+  -n, --no-dither  do not dither the image
 ```

 ## Building